sebschlicht/bachelor-thesis/roadmap.md

 Maybe this method of networking causes the low performance.
 An Apache2 instance was therefore used together with a single standalone client, again, firing `POST` requests at the same way as in the tests before.
 The performance raised to 923,4 requests/s.
 This is 3 times faster than the Neo4j server was.
+The same method repeated to a local Tomcat instance (running on the host machine) was able to handle 1013,7 requests/s and thus I can not assume the VM networking to be a bottleneck.

 ## Scalability
 Secondly I have to increase the cluster size in order to analyze the scalability of Neo4j and Titan.